Some stick. Some don’t.

 They often arise in spurts.

-Some people are overrun by them and accomplish nothing.
-Others never seem to get one.
+Some people are overrun by them.
+Others never get even one.

 If you look for one too hard where there are none, you’ll bleed.